fernandocanizo/multivende-challenge-part-2/README.md

 node db/load-into-postgres.mjs
 ```

 This will create 50,000 fake products with minimum information on Postgres database.
-You can run it again to get double or maybe also regenerate `data.json` so you don't have duplicated products.
+You can run it again to get double or maybe also regenerate `data.json` so you don't have (probably? many?) duplicated products.

 ### Queue products on RabbitMQ